O U R S T O R Y

 MISHKĀ stands for beautiful objects that are handcrafted using traditional techniques and the finest natural materials among Cairo’s historic Mamluk monuments in the ‘City of the Dead’.

 MISHKĀ is operated by the Sultan Foundation, a not-for-profit organisation registered in Egypt in 2016.
-Our work receives generous support from the DROSOS Foundation that makes the training of staff, the outfitting of the workshops and retail gallery, and various urban improvements to the neighbourhood possible.
+The generous support in 2018 - 2024 from the DROSOS Foundation for the training of staff and the outfitting of the workshops and retail gallery helped MISHKĀ become fully sustainable.
 In its early days, the enterprise was set up with a one-year grant from Alfanar Foundation.
-Bill Amberg, a renowned leather product designer from London, was also essential in the initial stages of the project by providing crucial hands-on training in Cairo.
+Bill Amberg, a renowned leather product designer from London, was essential in the initial stages of the project by providing crucial hands-on training in Cairo.
 Thank you, Bill for putting MISHKĀ on track!

 C R A F T S M A N S H I P